When might radiation be used?

 Preparing for radiation

-Also at this session, you may have body molds made to help put you in the same position and keep you from moving during treatment.
-Then, you’ll lie still on a table while a therapist uses a machine to define your treatment field.
-The field is the exact area on your body where the radiation will be aimed.
-Sometimes it’s called the treatment port.
-The therapist may mark your skin with tiny dots of semi-permanent ink or tattoos.
-This is so that the radiation will be aimed at the same place each time.
+You’ll lie still on a table while a radiation therapist uses a machine to define your treatment field or port.
+The field is the exact spot on your body where the radiation will be aimed.
+The therapist may mark your skin with tiny dots of semi-permanent ink or tiny tattoos so that the radiation will be aimed at the exact same place each time.

 On the days you get radiation

-On the days you get radiation, you’ll lie on a table while the machine is placed over you.
+On the days you get radiation treatment, you’ll lie on a table and the machine will rotate around you.
 You may have to wear a hospital gown.
-Treatment is a lot like getting an X-ray, only it takes longer – about 15 to 30 minutes.
-You should plan on being there for about an hour total.
+It’s a lot like getting an X-ray, only it may take a little longer.
+It usually takes about 15 to 30 minutes to do.
+But you should plan on being there for about an hour.

-Because radiation affects normal cells as well as cancer cells, you may have side effects from it.
-The side effects from radiation are often limited to the area being treated.
-Some people have few or no side effects.
-If you have them, your healthcare provider may change the dose of your radiation or how often you get treatment.
-Or he or she may hold off treatment until the side effects clear up.
-Tell your healthcare provider about any changes you notice or side effects you have.
+Because radiation affects normal cells as well as cancer cells, you may have some side effects.
+The side effects from radiation tend to be limited to the area being treated.
+And they tend to get worse as treatment goes on.
+If you do have them, your healthcare provider may change your treatments or stop treatment until the side effects get better.
+Be sure to tell your healthcare provider about any side effects you have.

 Potential side effects